Holli Dempsey: Career

-She has also appeared in BBC's Call the Midwife as prostitute 'Bridget Cole' and ITV’s The Delivery Man and The Ice Cream Girls an ITV drama based on the novel by Dorothy Koomson.
+She has also appeared in an episode of BBC's Call the Midwife, as prostitute 'Bridget Cole', and ITV’s The Delivery Man (2015), and The Ice Cream Girls (2013), an ITV drama based on the novel by Dorothy Koomson.
 Dempsey also appears in the 2015 British comedy film Aaaaaaaah! directed by Steve Oram.

-In 2016, she appeared in "Hated in the Nation", an episode of the anthology series Black Mirror.
+In 2021, Dempsey played the role of Grace Melbury in a BBC Radio 4 adaptation of the Thomas Hardy novel The Woodlanders.
+In 2022 and 2023, she took the lead role of Jess in three series of Matthew Broughton’s radio thriller Broken Colours.